Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Results

 In~\cite{supp}, we also present the many-body spectra and their evolution in the generalized first Landau level and its time-reversal conjugate with non-uniform quantum geometry.
-In the idealized first Landau level at $N=14$ with uniform quantum geometry, the system appears to undergo a direct transition from the ferromagnetic Chern insulator to the fractional spin Hall insulator, with no intermediate phase showing a 1-fold degenerate ground state~\cite{PhysRevResearch.7.023083}.
-However, upon introducing non-uniform quantum geometry via a spatially modulated periodic magnetic field~\cite{PhysRevLett.127.246403,PhysRevLett.134.106502,1zg9-qbd6}, the intermediate state emerges and becomes visible.
+In the idealized first Landau level at $N=14$ with uniform quantum geometry, the system appears to undergo a direct transition from the ferromagnetic Chern insulator to the fractional spin Hall insulator, with no intermediate phase showing a 1-fold degenerate ground-state~\cite{abouelkomsan2025non}.
+However, upon introducing non-uniform quantum geometry~\cite{wang2021exact,fujimoto2025higher,liu2025theory}, the intermediate state emerges and becomes visible.
 This demonstrates that non-uniform quantum geometry plays a crucial role in stabilizing the intermediate phase, even without explicit band dispersion.

 \paragraph{Intermediate Superconductivity.} We now present several pieces of evidence indicating that the intermediate state is a superconductor.
-Our first clue from the many-body spectrum is that the ground state carries zero total magnetization and momentum across all numerically-accessible system sizes and neighboring fillings in the intermediate $d\in(d_{c,1},d_{c,2})$~\cite{supp}.
+Our first clue from the many-body spectrum is that the ground-state carries zero total magnetization and momentum across all numerically-accessible system sizes and neighboring fillings in the intermediate regime $d\in(d_{c,1},d_{c,2})$~\cite{supp}.
 This is consistent with Cooper pairing between holes of opposite spins and valleys at opposite momenta, i.e., between $\left(\uparrow,\mathbf{k}\right)$ and $\left(\downarrow,-\mathbf{k}\right)$.
-An additional signature is seen in the intervalley entanglement entropy, which changes abruptly from large values in the intermediate regime $d \in (d_{c,1}, d_{c,2})$ to small values in the fractional spin Hall insulators ($d > d_{c,2}$)~[Fig.~\ref{fig:M3_SCQuantities}(a)].
+An additional signature is seen in the intervalley entanglement entropy, $S^{(v)}_0=-\trace\left(\hat{\rho}_{0,\uparrow}\ln\hat{\rho}_{0,\uparrow}\right)$, which changes abruptly from large values in the intermediate regime $d \in (d_{c,1}, d_{c,2})$ to small values in the fractional spin Hall insulators ($d > d_{c,2}$)~[Fig.~\ref{fig:M3_SCSignatures}(a)].
+Here $\hat{\rho}_{0,\uparrow}$ is the $K$-valley reduced density operator of the ground-state wavefunction, obtained by partially tracing out the $K'$-valley Hilbert space.
 This behavior further supports the picture of intervalley pairing, which inherently links and entangles the two valleys~[Fig.~\ref{fig:M1_PhaseDiagram}(a)].